ArdentLeisure/ardentleisure.github.com/team/index.md

 <h1>Meet our team</h1>

 <p>
-	Our team is made up of 4 dudes each
+	Our team is made up of 4 dudes each very talented and hard working.
 </p>

 <ul class="ourteam">